 Tripod is must-have

 Well, a tripod for this hike is essential.
 Narrows are dark, so your shutter speeds may be several seconds long.
 Furthermore, the water in your photos will look much more natural with a slow shutter speed.
 But, most of all, you need a reliable and heavy tripod.
 The river current is strong; in places, it is intense.
 As a result, water can snatch a weak and unstable tripod and destroy your camera.
-We use these model of Sirui for years, and it’s a high quality, and reliable tripod.
-Our second choice, the cheaper ones, is this model used by Agnes.
+We use this model of Sirui for years, and it’s a high-quality and reliable tripod.
+Our second choice, the cheaper one, is this model used by Agnes.
 It was also fantastic in the deepwater of the Virgin River.

 Take wide angle lens